 Texas cichlids require large tanks and top-notch filtration systems because of the organic waste buildup that the fish leaves after feeding.
 They are also avid substrate diggers so there needs to be a thick layer at the bottom of the tank.

 They require large tanks with at least 200 liters of water and if there are a few fish in the same tank then the water requirement increases to 400 liters.

 The water needs to be constantly renewed.
-They need big tanks in order to grow their full size and a lack of such a tank will diminish their size and health.
+They need big tanks to grow their full size and a lack of such a tank will diminish their size and health.

 Temperature restrictions are quite less for this fish.
 They need a temperature somewhere between 24-26 C0and a pH between 6.5-8.

 The easiest job in taking care of the Texas cichlid is that being an omnivorous fish, it will eat almost anything.
 They particularly like artificial food with ideally high vegetable content.

-Obviously, the diet has to be substituted with other components such as fish flesh, prawns and mussels.
+The diet has to be substituted with other components such as fish flesh, prawns, and mussels.
 Mammal meat has to be avoided because it has a high-fat content.

 The Texas Cichlid only requires to be fed once a day and increasing its diet will not only contaminate the tank but will affect the health of the fish as well.